allabouterik/OldTimeSportsmen/src/content/gallery-postcards.md

         1908
       mainText: |-
         Dear Brother John I will send you a picture of the big fish that didn't get away that Jim and Tom Abercrombie caught they weighed six and nine and 26 pounds tell you they were just fine the large one was a catfish we received your letter and will answer soon from Ella
+    - id: 934a2
+      mainText: |-
+        Will tell you that Pearl is at Grace’s.
+We for letter from Grace and she told us that the Jesses and the Frosses went to the picnic was sorry I could not come but it was not possible for me to come.
+You can cut off the picture from the card if you want to tell Herbert to write and all come to the fair the 14 September.
     - id: 940a
       postmark: |-
         Mrs W. H. Peacock